-What is your biggest challenge for the SCIRT programme for 2014 and beyond?
+What is your biggest challenge for the SCIRT programme for 2016?
 To sustain the level of productivity gains and cost savings achieved to date through to the end of the programme of works.

 Safety Quality and Environment Manager

-Responsibilities: To provide strategic direction for the three functional areas of Safety, Quality and Environment that ensure we prevent injuries to people, damage to property, harm to the environment, and delivered within specification required.
-Achieve this through a strong SQE collaboration across the SCIRT delivery program with all stakeholders.
+Responsibilities: To provide strategic direction for the three functional areas of Safety, Quality and Environment that ensure we prevent injuries to people, damage to property, harm to the environment and deliver projects within specifications.
+Achieve this through a strong SQE collaboration with all stakeholders across the SCIRT delivery program.